Geographical distribution of French speakers: Egypt

 The first French-medium school was established in Egypt in 1836, and the importance of French expanded throughout the second half of the 19th century, until it became the most common foreign language in the country.
 At the time, it was also a lingua franca for the communities of foreign origin, especially in Cairo.

 During the period of the British colonization of Egypt French was actually the medium of communication among foreigners and between foreigners and Egyptians; the mixed French-Egyptian civil courts operated in French, and government notices from the Egyptian Sultan, taxi stand information, timetables of trains, and other legal documents were issued in French.
-This was partly because of some Egyptians had French education and partly because of cultural influence from France.
+This was partly because some Egyptians had French education and partly because of cultural influence from France.
 Despite efforts from British legal personnel, English was never adopted as a language of the Egyptian civil courts during the period of British influence.

 French began to lose ground in Egyptian society in the 1920s for a number of political and social reasons; from the 1930s onwards English became the main foreign language, but French was still being learnt by 8 million Egyptians in 2013.
 There are two French-speaking universities in the country, the Université Française d'Égypte and the Université Senghor.

-French is spoken by elderly people in the educated class who are over 40 years old.
-These people are more eloquent in this language because French was the main language used in education many years back before English prevailed and became the most preferred language of teaching.
-French is, however, starting to gain more prevalence as many young people are now attending French schools compared to before.
-As a result of this, the number of young people speaking French has risen to match those speaking English.